 Step 3: Writing Samples

-This is by far the most important part of your website.
+Your writing samples are where you can really shine.
 Each and every one of your potential clients is going to look at your writing samples.

 Write a little bit of everything and make them damn good.